vinceasvp/FCAC/README.md

 ## Datasets

-To study the Few-shot Class-incremental Audio Classification (FCAC) problem, we constructed the LS-100 dataset, NSynth-100 dataset and FSC-89 dataset using partial samples from the Librispeech dataset, the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset as the source materials, respectively.
+To study the Few-shot Class-incremental Audio Classification (FCAC) problem, three datasets of LS-100 dataset, NSynth-100 dataset and FSC-89 dataset are constructed by choosing samples from audio corpora of the [Librispeech](https://www.openslr.org/12/) dataset, the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset respectively.

 Wei Xie, one of our team members, constructed the NSynth-100 dataset and FSC-89 dataset.
 The detailed information of these two datasets is [here](https://github.com/chester-w-xie/FCAC_datasets).